camden-smallwood/solidity-rs/README.md

 # SolAST
 Solidity 0.8.X AST parsing and analysis in Rust.

-Some legacy versions of Solidity are inherently supported, but the focus is 0.8.X and forward.
+Some legacy versions of Solidity are inherently supported (0.5.X-0.7.X), but the focus is primarily on Solidity 0.8.X and above.

 ## Analyzers